algas/haskell-playbook/README.md

 ### Requirements

-- Ansible 1.4
+- Ansible 1.4 and over
-- Ubuntu or Debian (only tested on Ubuntu 13.04)
+- Ubuntu or Debian (only tested on Ubuntu 13.04 and 13.10)

 ### Configure